tn74/reem/docs/gettingstarted.rst

     cd ..

 The above script produces an compiled library file at ``database-server/redisjson/src/rejson.so``.
 Redis needs to be told to use that library.
 You can tell Redis that by starting a server with a configuration file.
-Take this `example <https://github.com/tn74/reem/blob/master/examples/redis.conf>`_ configuration file and place it inside ``database-server``.
+Download this `example <https://github.com/tn74/reem/blob/master/examples/redis.conf>`_ configuration file and place it inside ``database-server``.